sidney-eliot/3d-artists-handbook/astro/src/content/docs/notes/hotkeys/substance-painter.md

 :::note[Peripherals, Stylus mapping & Navigation]

-For Substance Painter, I use a keyboard as well as either a display tablet with a stylus that has **2 buttons** or a mouse.<br>
+For Substance Painter, I use a keyboard as well as either a display tablet with a stylus that has **2 buttons** or a mouse.<br />
 **Front Stylus Button** ➡️ `MMB`
 **Back Stylus Button** ➡️